Siege of Diu (1546)

-The third siege of Diu was a siege of the Portuguese Indian city of Diu by the Gujarat Sultanate in 1546.
+The 1546 siege of Diu, also known as the second siege of Diu was conducted by joint forces of the Ottoman Empire and Gujarat Sultanate against the Portuguese Indian city of Diu.
 It ended with a major Portuguese victory.

 Background

 At the beginning of the 16th century, the Muslim Sultanate of Gujarat was the principal seapower in India.
-Gujarat fought the Portuguese fleets in collaboration with the Mamluks.
+Gujarat fought the Portuguese fleets in collaboration with the Mamluk Sultanate.
 The Portuguese were defeated by a combined Mamluk-Gujarati fleet in 1508, which was in turn destroyed by a Portuguese fleet in the Battle of Diu (1509).

-By 1536, the Portuguese had gained complete control of Diu, while Gujarat was under attack from the Mughals.
+The Portuguese again attempted to capture the city in 1531.
+While the Ottoman-Gujarati defenders successfully withstood the siege, victory was short-lived.
+In 1535 Sultan Bahadur of Gujarat concluded a peace treaty with the Portuguese, allowing them to build a fort at Diu.
+By 1536, the Portuguese had gained complete control of Diu, while the Sultanate of Gujarat was under attack from the Mughals.

-In 1538, the Ottomans, who had taken over Egypt (1517) and Aden (1538), joined hands with the Gujarat Sultanate to launch an anti-Portuguese offensive.
+In 1538, the Ottoman Empire, which had taken over Egypt (1517) and Aden (1538) from Mamluk Egypt, joined hands with the Gujarat Sultanate to launch an anti-Portuguese offensive.
 They besieged Diu in 1538, but had to retreat.

 The siege

-After the failed siege of 1538, the Gujarati General Khadjar Safar besieged Diu again in an attempt to recapture the island.
+After the failed first siege of 1538, the Gujarati General Khadjar Safar besieged Diu again in an attempt to recapture the island.
 The siege lasted seven months from 20 April 1546 to 10 November 1546, during which João de Mascarenhas defended Diu.

+A large fleet dispatched by Suleiman would also arrive in Diu and help in the struggle against the Portuguese defenders.

 The siege ended when a Portuguese fleet under Governor João de Castro arrived and routed the attackers.

 Khadjar Safar and his son Muharram Rumi Khan (who were probably of Albanian origin) were both killed during the siege.